Book

 • Pick up small children and pets and group together everyone with you

-• Back away while facing the bear
+• Back away facing the bear

 • If the bear approaches you, make yourself appear large and make noise